 Preparation of the multi-jurisdictional comprehensive plans will include the conduct of inventory, analysis, forecast, plan design, plan evaluation, and report preparation work attendant to such plans.
-These work efforts will include extensive public participation in accordance with a public participation plan to be developed and adopted by the County Board and each participating local government in the first year of each planning effort.
+These work efforts will include extensive public participation in accordance with a public participation plan developed and adopted by the County Board and each participating local government.
 All of the planning work will be carried out within the framework of the 1999 State comprehensive planning law.